EMBL-thankQ/brownies/README.md

 - sugar
 - salt

+## Instructions
 Split the egg white and egg yolk.
 Mix the egg yolk.
+add sugar and whisk until it is nearly white.

 An example repository for introductory **Git** training